Skip to content

 This paper proposes a unified symmetry framework (a four-level hierarchy of permutation, semi-permutation, orthogonal, and invertible transformations) to achieve zero or near-zero barrier linear mode connectivity (LMC) on Vision Transformers and GPT-2 for the first time, and further extends the framework to multi-model merging and heterogeneous-width alignment.

-This paper provides the first theoretical guarantees for the Birkhoff relaxation of the graph alignment problem (relaxing the permutation matrix constraint to doubly stochastic matrices), proving a phase transition in the Gaussian Wigner model: when \(\sigma = o(n^{-1})\), the relaxed solution approximates the true permutation; when \(\sigma = \Omega(n^{-0.5})\), the relaxed solution is far from the true permutation.
+This paper provides the first theoretical guarantees for the Birkhoff relaxation (the tightest convex relaxation of QAP) under the Gaussian Wigner model: when \(\sigma = o(n^{-1})\), the relaxed solution approximates the true permutation; when \(\sigma = \Omega(n^{-0.5})\), the relaxed solution is far from the true permutation, revealing a phase transition phenomenon.

 This paper proposes the Perturbed Wasserstein Gradient Flow (PWGF) algorithm, which injects noise perturbations via Hessian-guided Gaussian processes to enable efficient saddle point escape and second-order optimality in probability measure optimization.